readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 what remains is the quality of apples to access chairs.
 Furthermore, the relations between apples and other commodities might change as well, but what remains is the quality of apples to be exchangeable for them.
-Quantitatively a lot might change, but the quality of the apple to be exchangable for, to grant access to, any part of social wealth — given enough apples — remains.
+Quantitatively a lot might change, but the quality of the apple to be exchangeable for, to grant access to, any part of social wealth — given enough apples — remains.
 What gives apples this power?